Financial Aid FAQ

 - + 8) If my parents do not claim me on their taxes, do I have to list their income on the FAFSA?

-Students are considered dependent and must submit parent income information unless they, are 23 or older; in graduate school; married; have children or dependents; an orphan or ward of the court; or have served active duty as a veteran of the U.S. Armed Forces.
+Students are considered dependent and must submit parent income information unless they meet any of the following criteria: are 23 or older, in graduate school, married, have children or dependents, an orphan or ward of the court, or have served active duty as a veteran of the U.S. Armed Forces.
 Failure to provide parental income will cause the FAFSA to be incomplete unless one of the above conditions is true.

 - + 9) How do I apply for student employment?